DETAILED ACTION

 However, Nishida teaches that the electrically conductive terminal pads (on chip 5) are joined to the first flexure remote from the first planar center portion (Figures 2-3; Column 4, lines 1-20, line 65 – Column 5, line 8, lines 20-33).

-Therefore it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to utilize a wire connecting the strain element conductive ends to a terminal pad displaced from the center portion of the flexure, as suggested by Nishida, in the invention by Meyer.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to utilize a wire connecting the strain element conductive ends to a terminal pad displaced from the center portion of the flexure, as suggested by Nishida, in the invention by Meyer.
 The motivation for doing so is reduce deterioration on a lead wire outlet by relocating it away from the sensing area, as generally suggested by Nishida (Column 4, lines 21-37).

-Considering claim 10, Meyer discloses that the each end of the first flexure 18,22 is thicker than the first planar center portion in a direction normal to the first planar center portion (Figure 3).
+Considering claim 10, Meyer discloses that each end of the first flexure 18,22 is thicker than the first planar center portion in a direction normal to the first planar center portion (Figure 3).

 Considering claim 12, Meyer discloses an extensometer structure comprising: